 Patrick O’Brien, Managing Director, The Amanuenses Network Pte Ltd, Singapore

 Interaction Design has been my textbook of choice for generalist and introductory HCI courses ever since the first edition.
 It is well written, with great use of examples and supplementary resources.
 It is authoritative and has excellent coverage.
 The latest edition brings the material up-to-date.
 Importantly, it is also an engaging read.

-Ann Blandford, Professor of Human-Computer Interaction, University College London
+Ann Blandford, Professor of Human-Computer Interaction, University College London, UK

 Professor Manuel Ortega, CHICO Group (Computer Human Interaction and Collaboration), University of Castilla - La Mancha, Spain

 Interaction Design is an excellent textbook for general HCI courses that covers topics from the essential theoretical and methodological knowledge to the state-of-the-art practical knowledge in HCI and interaction design.
 The fourth edition again maintains this book’s position as a must-have book for all HCI and interaction design students.

 Youn-kyung Lim, Department of Industrial Design, KAIST, Korea